Daavoy/virtualuwsn-thesis/README.md

 python -m pip install -r requirements.txt
 ```

-The project reuses MQTT client componets from the [MQTT Connector](https://github.com/smartoceanplatform/mqtt_connector) project, and the current setup expects the MQTT Connector to be in the same parent folder as the virtualuwsn project.
+The project reuses MQTT client components from the [MQTT Connector](https://github.com/smartoceanplatform/mqtt_connector) project, and the current setup expects the MQTT Connector to be in the same parent folder as the virtualuwsn project.

 ## Configuration
-Credentials for the broker is to be placed in a .env file with the following content:
+Broker credentials is to be placed in a .env file with the following content:

 | Env variable        | Explanation                                       | Mandatory |
 |---------------------|---------------------------------------------------|-----------|
 | BROKER_USERNAME     | Username for connecting to the MQTT broker        | Yes       |
 | BROKER_PASSWORD     | Password for connecting to the MQTT broker        | Yes       |

-The remaining configuration is placed in a .yml file with the following content.
+The remaining configuration is placed in a .yml file with the following content:

 | Config variable     | Explanation                                                                          | Mandatory | Default     |
 |---------------------|--------------------------------------------------------------------------------------|-----------|-------------|